 A lush spread of Centipede Grass is a thing of absolute beauty.
 Centipede Grass is a slow-growing, low-maintenance grass that makes gorgeous turf in low-traffic areas.
 Still, it needs upkeep to stay healthy.

 Centipede grass turf is susceptible to weeds, especially since its seeds tend to sprout later.
-Post-emergent herbicides applied on weeds that are already present on the lawn usually don’t eliminate the weed seeds that are in the ground.
+Post-emergent herbicides applied on weeds already present on the lawn usually don’t eliminate the weed seeds in the ground.
 You’ll need a pre-emergent herbicide to control weed seeds on your Centipede Grass lawn.

 Let’s explore some of your best options to keep weed seeds at bay.